Back

 04 June 2025

-In a recent case, Willans’ tenancy deposit specialists obtained an order for over £32,000.00 for clients whose landlord had failed to protect their tenancy deposit.
+In a recent case, Willans’ tenancy deposit specialists obtained an order for over £32,000.00 for clients whose landlord had failed to protect their deposit.

 Since 6 April 2007, deposits taken under an assured shorthold tenancy must be protected with a government-approved tenancy deposit scheme and the correct prescribed information must be provided.
 The landlord is required to comply with these obligations within 30 days of receiving payment of the deposit from the tenant.